ShaiGilboa/wksp-module-2-js-8-oop/8-lecture-1-oop.md

 class Male extends Human {
     constructor(name) {
-        super(); // call parent constructor to set the species this.name = name;
+        super(); // call parent constructor to set the species
+        // whithout 'super()', we will not have the parent's constcrotur, but we will have the parant's methods. this.name = name;
     }
     greet = () => {
         console.log("I'm " + this.name);
     }
+        // if the extension has a method with the same name, it overrides the parent's method, and disregards it.
 }

 // Create a bob object that is a HUMAN MALE